daveyc/rktbatch/README.md

 `RKTBATCH` is a batch utility for running shell scripts, or any z/OS UNIX command.
 It differs from IBM utilities such as `BPXBATCH` in that `STDIN` can contain shell script source code.
-Another important different is that `RKTBATCH` uses local spawn which runs the script in the same address space so DD data sets allocations can be used in scripts eliminating the need for data at rest by copying data set to the file system.
+Another important different is that `RKTBATCH` uses local spawn which runs the script in the same address space so DD data sets allocations can be used in scripts eliminating the need for data at rest by copying data sets to the file system.

 ## Building